 Rising demand for PR and marketing

-Despite the economic downturn, demand for PR and marketing services has increased to more than $20 million.
-This is because companies have become increasingly aware that media mentions and other digital PR strategies are where they need to head at this time.
-Many businesses have decided to keep their PR efforts within the company because it makes it easier to create more customer-centric communication and internal collaboration.
+Demand for PR and marketing services has increased in the past few years.
+Companies have become increasingly aware that media mentions and other digital PR strategies are crucial for business growth.
+Keeping PR efforts within a company helps to create more customer-centric communication and internal collaboration.
 Even so, some opt to hire PR professionals who understand the need for the digital shift.

-The impact of digital PR is quite significant because purchasing behavior has changed over the years.
-So many customers have moved towards social media, blogs, forums, and other customers’ comments to research whether they should buy a product or service.
-For this reason, companies need to focus on promotion, advertising, sales, and marketing campaigns that might not have worked in the past.
+The impact of digital PR is significant because purchasing behavior has changed over the years.
+Customers have moved towards social media, blogs, forums, and other customers’ comments to research whether they should buy a product or service.
+For this reason, companies need to focus on promotion, advertising, sales, and marketing campaigns on digital platforms.

-Being visible on high-traffic and reputable news sites enables companies to create a strong image and reputation within their target audience and the public.
-Along with that, tracking measurable results and developing a fully integrated campaign gives companies a chance to get high visibility on search engines.
+Being visible on high-traffic and reputable news sites enables companies to create a strong image and reputation among their target audience and the public.
+Tracking measurable results and developing a fully integrated digital campaign helps you to get high visibility on search engines.

-How use PR tools to meet your PR strategies
+How to use PR tools to meet your PR strategies

-As mentioned previously, the end goal of implementing digital PR strategies is to boost a company’s online visibility.
-A carefully crafted strategy delivered using the right tools should ensure that a business gets featured in online publications with high traffic so that it can convert leads into potential customers.
+The end goal of implementing digital PR strategies is to boost a company’s online visibility.
+A carefully crafted strategy delivered using the right PR tools ensures a business gets featured in online publications with high traffic.
+This helps convert leads into potential customers.

-Below is a list of 150 PR tools for both big and small organizations and especially startups on a budget.
-For each tool in the list, I have summarized some key points and features.
-These resources will help you target relevant media contacts, identify key social media influencers, create the best PR pitch, stay alert to bigger openings in the future, and monitor media coverage.
+Below is a list of 150 PR tools that businesses big or small can leverage for PR.
+Each of these PR tools can help you target relevant media contacts, identify key social media influencers, create the best PR pitch, stay alert to bigger openings in the future, and monitor media coverage.

 150 Most Important and Most-Used PR Tools: